Follow our free guide to form an LLC in New York

 If you are a sole proprietorship who wants an EIN for your business, you can elect to use your social security number; however, your EIN is part of public record.

-Swyft Filings offers EIN services for small businesses in [State].
+Swyft Filings offers EIN services for small businesses in New York.
 Find more information here.

 Step 7: File a Certificate of Publication

 New York requires that all newly formed businesses owners publish a notice of business formation in two different newspapers (one daily and one weekly publication ) for six consecutive weeks.